pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 #### Initialising a UI Part

-UI Parts can be directly constructed.
-For instance, we could construct a new `HelloWorldUiPart` with:
+You can now construct your `HelloWorldUiPart`. `UiParts` can be directly constructed:
 ```java
 HelloWorldUiPart helloWorldUiPart = new HelloWorldUiPart();
 ```